Various pseudo-legal theories have made their way around the internet. Here's a list of some we've investigated.

 Is modern, fractional reserve, central banking and fiat currency a new concept developed in the 1930's?
 Is it dangerous?
 [No, it developed in the 16th and 17th centuries responding to the needs of commerce and stable government.]

 What is a natural person?
 Can I appear in law without a person?
 [A natural person is a man in law.
-A man must use a person to use law.
 Whether a man has a birth certificate or is stateless, if he appears in law individually it's as a natural person.
-The person holds the rights and duties ascribed to the man, and is always subject to all local law.]
+It is the only way the system can view or interact with him.]

 Is the Constitution copyrighted?
 [The Constitution isn't copyrighted, per se, because there's no law at that level to copyright it under.
 Outside of nation-states, there's no law but your own (that nobody cares about).
 If you want a nation-state to care about your version of law, start a nation in accordance with public international law, build up some economic and military power and form treaties or declare war.]